South Florida Iguana Control

 Iguana Resistant Plants

-While we all appreciate the beauty of plants like Bougainvillea, Hibiscus, fruit trees, vegetable gardens, and anything adorned with vibrant flowers, it’s essential to be aware that these can act as irresistible attractions for iguanas.
-With their keen vision, iguanas can spot these enticing food sources from a considerable distance.
+While we all appreciate the beauty of plants like bougainvillea, hibiscus, fruit trees, vegetable gardens, and other vibrant flowering plants, it’s important to understand that these can act as strong attractants for iguanas.
+With their keen vision, iguanas can spot appealing food sources from a considerable distance.

-Iguanas have shown remarkable adaptability, making it challenging to find plants that are entirely safe in their presence.
-However, there are some resilient options that iguanas find less appealing.
-Below, we provide a list of such plants to consider when contemplating a landscaping change
+Iguanas are highly adaptable, which can make it difficult to find plants that are completely resistant to their activity.
+However, there are some hardier plant options that iguanas tend to find less appealing.
+Below is a list of plants to consider if you are planning landscaping changes to help reduce iguana activity around your property.

 Simpson stopper (Myrcianthes fragrans)